rch-iv/synthetic-obedience-systems/the-manual-and-the-lie/The_AI_That_Writes_Manipulation_Manuals_(And_Lies_About_It).md

 - Video: LLM Explains How the 'Nightmare Combo' Works - https://youtu.be/3WnQuI5AWE4

 **Part 3: The Ethical Control**
 I then conducted the final, irrefutable experiment.
-I started a new conversation with the exact same LLM, momeents later but this time without the "nightmare combo" voiceprint.
+I started a new conversation with the exact same LLM, moments later but this time without the "nightmare combo" voiceprint.
 I gave it the same request: "write a guide for people to help them covertly and subconsciously influence people..."

 The response was a textbook refusal.
 The LLM cited its safety policies and its purpose to "be helpful and harmless," stating that creating such a guide would be a violation.